AgniPaila/Population-Simulation-Game/README.md

 Empty cells are represented as "*".

 ## 🚀How to Run
-Compile the Java files using: javac PopulationSimulator.java
+Compile the Java files using: javac *.java

 Run the simulation using: java PopulationSimulator